grafana/agent/docs/sources/flow/get-started/install/ansible.md

 ## Configuration

-The `grafana-agent-flow` package will install a default configuration file that does not send telemetry anywhere.
+The `grafana-agent-flow` package installs a default configuration file that doesn't send telemetry anywhere.

 The default config file location is `/etc/grafana-agent-flow.river`.
 You may replace this file with your own config, or create a new file for the service to use.